rafatmunshi/InventoryManagementSystem/README.md

 3. Body Parser is Node.js body parsing middleware.
 Parse incoming request bodies in a middleware before your handlers, available under the req.body property. npm install body-parser --save

-4. MySQL is open source database use to interacting with database and manipulating the records. npm install mysql --save
+4. Mongoose is the Object Document Mapper (ODM) for Node.js and it is written on the top of the Node.js native MongoDB driver. npm install mysql --save

 5. Nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 Use -dev flag to save in devDependencies and --save will save the dependencies in package.json file.